How To Get a Small Business License in New Jersey

 header - new jersey business license

-New Jersey doesn’t require you to have a general state license to start a business.
+If you’re starting a business in New Jersey, the state doesn’t require you to have a general state license.
 However, it does require most businesses to pay certain taxes and some businesses—depending on the industry—to obtain permits and licenses.

 Additionally, some cities and counties might require additional licenses, permits, or even zoning clearances.
 Certain zones in New Jersey require additional “permits” in the form of taxes, usually for entertainment and lodging.